Fusion-based implementation of qLDPC codes with quantum emitters

-The two above strategies can be understood in the picture of cluster states and the erasure or failure of an RUS fusion equates to a missing bond in the lattice.
-A missing bond due to fusion erasure causes the two detector cells (in both the $X$-type and $Z$-type syndrome lattices) that share the bond to merge into a higher-weight \textit{supercell}.
-Failures are less detrimental, causing only a merge in one of the two lattices depending on the chosen failure basis for that bond.
-While standard RUS fixes the failure basis, in the modified strategy we pick a random failure basis per fusion to help balance such merges across both syndrome lattices~\cite{PhysRevA.97.030301}.
-In addition, by performing fusions sequentially, the outcomes in real time inform the necessity of subsequent neighbouring fusions.
-Unnecessary fusions are therefore omitted to increase loss tolerance.
-We note that a more detailed explanation of both the standard and modified variants of RUS can be found in Supplementary Information~\ref{supp:rus}.
+The two above strategies can be understood in the picture of cluster states and the effects of RUS erasures and failures on bonds in the built cluster state lattice. \textit{RUS erasure} causes two detector cells in both the $X$-type and $Z$-type syndrome lattices to merge into a higher-weight \textit{supercell}~\cite{PhysRevLett.105.200502}.
+Concretely, the detector cells are merged that share the bond that the successful RUS fusion would generate between two spins.
+In practice, both spins are measured in the $Z$-basis (see Figure~\ref{fig:RUS}(a) RUS erasure).
+This is necessary because is unclear if the fusion photon connected to the left or right spin was lost, and losing one fusion photon has thus the same effect as losing both fusion photons. \textit{RUS failures} equate to missing bonds and are less detrimental because only a merge in one of the two lattices is required, and only one of the spins associated with the failed fusion must be measured in the $Z$-basis~\cite{PhysRevA.97.030301} (see Figure~\ref{fig:RUS}(a) RUS failure).
+While standard RUS will always measure out the spin associated with the ancilla qubit, in the modified strategy, we randomise the choice of measuring either end of the fusion to help balance cell merges across both syndrome lattices~\cite{PhysRevA.97.030301}.
+In addition, by performing fusions sequentially instead of simultaneously, we use the outcomes to decide about the necessity of subsequent neighbouring fusions.
+To increase loss tolerance, unnecessary future fusions are omitted, in particular, a fusion may be skipped if either of the spins involved needs to be measured in the $Z$-basis because of a missing bond (due to a previously failed RUS fusion).
+We note that a more detailed explanation of both the standard and modified variants of RUS can be found in Supplementary Information I.